 Cinesamples CineHarps Kontakt Latest Free Download

-Cinesamples CineHarps is a collection of deeply sampled orchestral harps that’s easy to use and is loaded with techniques and features that will make this a classic in any composer’s template.
-Recorded with a wide variety of perspectives at the MGM Scoring Stage at Sony Pictures Studios in Los Angeles, CineHarps will fit nicely into any mix.
+Cinesamples CineHarps is a collection of deeply sampled orchestral harps that’s easy to use and loaded with techniques and features that will make this a classic in any composer’s template.
+Recorded with a wide variety of perspectives at the MGM Scoring Stage at Sony Pictures Studios in Los Angeles, CineHarps Crack will fit nicely into any mix.

 For the 10th anniversary of our landmark product CineHarps.
 Cinesamples is proud to present the completely re-imagined, deeply-sampled sequel – CineHarps.
 Recorded at the historic MGM Scoring Stage at Sony Pictures Studios in Los Angeles, CineHarps captures the ease of use and varied techniques of the original CineHarp while adding pristine audio fidelity and improved features that will make this a classic in any composer’s template.

 Recorded in three distinct positions on the scoring stage, CineHarps includes multiple articulations and timbres – plucked patches, precise glissandi, and incredibly robust effects.
 Whether a composition calls for classical harp techniques or a hybrid sound design approach, CineHarps offers composers the richest harp sounds available.

 As with all CineSymphony libraries, the CineHarps library does not require you to purchase any additional sample playback software and is licensed to work with the Native Instrument’s free Kontakt Player.
 All you need is a sequencer like Logic, Cubase, Digital Performer, LIVE, Pro Tools, Cakewalk, or even Apple GarageBand and you’ll be up and running.

 The Perspective Fader